Three customer service strategies that encourage customers to spend more with your brand

 But if you believe you’re already delivering “superior customer service,” think again.
 While 80% of companies say they deliver this, only 8% of people think these same companies deliver “superior” service, reported Brad Tuttle in “Customer Service Hell” in Time magazine.“If your customer perceives your service is superior, you can command higher prices.”

 So what does superior customer service mean to retail in this hyper-connected world?

 Customers want products, answers, and response time to be lightning-fast.
-Take a scroll through Twitter and you’ll find the most common call center complaint to be long hold times.
-Unfortunately, during seasonal and time-of-day demand surges, call centers can’t help it.
+Take a scroll through Twitter and you’ll find the most common contact center complaint to be long hold times.
+Unfortunately, during seasonal and time-of-day demand surges, contact centers can’t help it.
 They’re designed for a certain capacity, so when demand spikes, they’re built to fail.

 It’s not enough to just provide an answer and then move on.
 According to research from Harris Interactive, consumers reported that customer service agents failed to answer their questions 50% of the time.
 This exposes retailers to a mountain of lost sales, but also opens a massive opportunity: when customer care agents take ownership and full accountability to answer customers’ questions, they’re strongly differentiating the brand.

 With the trend toward automation, it can be tempting to further compartmentalize customer service solutions supported by real human agents as a drain on the bottom line.
 However, there is strong evidence that investing in this service experience will create much more satisfied customers and can offer a real competitive advantage that is evident in increased revenue.